intelligolabs/LOTS-of-Fashion/index.md

 - LOTS achieves state-of-the-art performance in image quality, sketch-text conditioning and attribute localization, as measured with both metrics and human evaluation.

 ![Performance Comparision](/static/image/result.jpeg)
 *Figure 3: Qualitative comparision between different T2I generative models.
-More results is available in the paper.*
+More results are available in the paper.*

 ## Relevant Works
 x